|Application deadline:||As soon as possible|

-The International Centre for Fundamental Physics and its interfaces at Ecole normale supérieure (ENS-ICFP) offers a two-year masters program in Physics.
+The International Centre for Fundamental Physics and its interfaces at Ecole normale supérieure (ENS-ICFP) offers a two-year master’s program in Physics.
 The curriculum provides a thorough understanding of the theoretical and experimental basis of Fundamental Physics, covering a broad spectrum including statistical physics, high energy physics, atomic physics, condensed matter physics, astrophysics and physics for biology.

 The program is spread over two years (120 ECTS/full-time).
 It is also possible to join the program directly for the second year.
 The academic year is divided into two semesters.
 Each year starts with the course activities (first semester- 30 ECTS).
 The second semester of the first year is dedicated to an internship in France or abroad.
 The second semester of the second year begins with a short research internship and finishes with optional courses.

 The first year presents an in-depth introduction to modern physics, particularly in statistical physics, quantum mechanics and relativity.
-Starting in September 2012, most courses will be taught in English.

 The second year offers the student the possibility to specialize in the field of their choice including a mandatory research internship.
 It often takes place in a foreign laboratory and it represents genuine research work: very often students realize their first scientific publication.
 The second year is organized in four programs of study:

 Written examinations usually take place at the end of each semester.